rhuss/evcc-charging-planner/README.md

 ```

 ### Communication via MQTT

-To enable this functionality, set up MQTT integration in evcc with the following configuration:
+To enable this functionality, set up MQTT integration in the evcc configuration with the following:

 ``` yaml
 # Connect to the same MQTT broker as evcc-charging-planner